RosaCorstjens/Graphics-Experiments-DX11-Luna/README.md

 ## Notes

+- ⚠️ This project **cannot fully build** on modern systems due to the requirements for VS2010, DX11 SDK and Luna.
+The pre-built Luna libraries are not compatible with VS2022+.
 - Screenshots are provided for quick previews.
-For full interaction, run the demos
+Sadly, builds cannot be provided.
 - This repository is used as a sandbox environment to expirement with real-time graphics programming, to showcase my work and to reference examples in conversation or lectures.